UPMC Whitfield Hospital Patient Information

 At pre-assessment you will be given the opportunity to ask any questions about your hospital stay, procedure, or recovery.
 We aim to ensure you are fully informed and well prepared for your surgery by delivering effective, quality-assured patient care.

 If you have been advised to fast (this means no food or drink, including water), please ensure you do this for the period recommended.
-This information will be in your letter advising you of your admission time.

 Attending the Joint School